lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 Note that, the execution contexts belonging to arrow functions do not have the `arguments` object, nor the `this` keyword.
 Instead, they use those from their closest regular function parent.

+The call stack is a place where execution contexts get stacked on top of each other, to track where we are in the program's execution.
+The execution context that is on the top of the stack is the one that is currently running.
+When it's finished running, it will be removed from the stack, and execution will go back to the previous execution context.

+The execution of the global execution context will stop (being poped off the stack), only when we close the browser tab/window.